The cost of insuring lab-made vs. man-made diamonds

 Though they may differ in cost, there's no difference when it comes to insuring a man-made vs. a natural diamond.
 A man-made diamond will cost less to insure because it has less value, but other than that, it's basically just like a cheaper diamond.

-The Federal Trade Commission recently acknowledged that a diamond is a diamond, whether it grows in the earth or a lab.
+The Federal Trade Commission has acknowledged that a diamond is a diamond, whether it grows in the earth or a lab.
 The FTC regularly publishes guidelines on how marketers can avoid using deceptive language.
 In the latest edition of its jewelry guide, the FTC removed the word "natural" from its definition of the word "diamond," since "unnatural" diamonds "have essentially the same optical, physical, and chemical properties as mined diamonds."

 A diamond grown in a laboratory is still expensive, said David W. Hendry, CEO and lead underwriter for Jibna Personal Jewelry Insurance.
 It takes a lot of energy to create to heat and pressure necessary to grow a diamond.